Sagami Kokubun-ji: National Important Cultural Properties

-The Sagami Kokubun-ji ruins
+Sagami Kokubun-ji ruins

 The ruins are located about 100 meters northwest of the current Sagami Kokubun-ji temple precincts.
 The original temple area is estimated to be 240 meters east-to-west and 300 meters north-to-south, with moats and an earthen rampart.
 It surrounded a cloister measuring 160 meters east-to-west and 120 meters north-to-south, with the central gate in the south, a Kondō on the east, and a Seven-Story Pagoda on the west.
 The Lecture Hall and the central gate are connected by a rectangular corridor, and on the north side of the Lecture Hall, a monk's residences and a group of buildings that are believed to have been responsible for the management and operation of the temple.

-The pagoda is estimated to have had a height of 65 meters, and a base of 107 meters on each side from the foundations.
-These foundations contained 16 large cornerstones of tuff, measuring several tons each, on a base of rammed earth and clay.
+The pagoda foundations are 29 meters square, created using the tamped earth method, in which clay-like brown soil and black soil were alternately tamped down.
+When the tamped earth in the excavated area reached the ground surface, a foundation base 20.4 meters on each side and 1.35 meters high was created, also made of tamped earth.
+It is believed that 16 large foundation stones, each weighing several tons to 10 tons, were placed on this foundation, and a seven-story pagoda measuring 10.7 meters on each side and approximately 65 meters high was built on top of it.
+The foundation stones are huge tuff boulders, and due to their material and size, they were most likely brought from the Hanbara area of Nakatsugawa.
+The foundation was originally covered with cut tuff stones, and stairs were built on the south and north sides of the pagoda, but the pagoda was rebuilt, and the foundation was made of boulders instead of cut stones, and the stairs are only on the south side.

+The foundations of the Kondō are located on the east side of the pagoda, and was made using the same tamped earth method.
+The foundations of the Lecture Hall are located to the north of the midpoint between the pagoda and the Kondō.
+The building was built on a platform that was also made using the tamped earth construction method.
+The remains of a bell tower have also been discovered to the northwest of the pagoda, and a building that appears to be the remains of a sutra repository has also been discovered to the north of the Kondō.